canthefason/go-watcher/README.md

 ##### With watcher
   `watcher -c config -p 7000 -h localhost`

-When you run the command it starts watching folders recursively, starting from the current working directory.
-It only watches .go and .tmpl files and ignores hidden folders.
+As you can see nothing changed between these two calls.
+When you run the command, Watcher starts watching folders recursively, starting from the current working directory.
+It only watches .go and .tmpl files and ignores hidden folders and _test.go files.

 ##### Package dependency

+By default Watcher recursively watches all files/folders under working directory.
+If you prefer to use it like `go run`, you can call watcher with -run flag anywhere you want (we assume that your GOPATH is properly set).

   `watcher -c config -run github.com/username/somerootpackagename`

-When your GOPATH is set, you can run your apps via their package names with -run parameter.
-By default it watches the underlying folder with subfolders.
+For the cases where your main function is in another directory other than the dependant package, you can do this by passing a different package name to -watch parameter.

   `watcher -c config -run github.com/username/somerootpackagename -watch github.com/username`

-For the cases where your app depends on a few packages that are still in development, and you want to watch all the changes including those packages, you can pass a different package name for watching with -watch parameter.

-Micro management of the watched packages are not supported yet.
-So you cannot exclude any folders.
+##### Vendor directory
+Since Globs and some optional folder arrays will make it harder to configure, we are not planning to have support for a configurable watched folder structure.
+Only configuration we have here is, by default we have excluded vendor/ folder from watched directories.
+If your intention is making some changes in place, you can set -watch-vendor flag as "true", and start watching vendor directory.

 ## Author